mattmakai/virtualenv-pycon-2015/walkthrough.md

     * What happens when we have like 20 different libraries that need different versions installed?

-This situation is the problem virtualenv was created to solve.
+## This situation is the problem virtualenv was created to solve.

-1. Demo the solution - your friend tells you about virtualenv.
+1. Demo solution - your friend tells you about virtualenv.

 1. Lets create a virtualenv for our work project.